Fact-verified AI for Financial Intelligence with FactBlock and DeepVerify

 These questions enabled both qualitative and quantitative AI-driven analysis grounded in the SoT.

-Finally, Factagora used DeepVerify to evaluate whether the generated responses were truly grounded in source data and met expectations for explainability and domain-specific reliability.
+Finally, Factagora applied DeepVerify to evaluate whether the generated responses were truly grounded in source data and satisfied requirements for explainability and domain-specific reliability.

 The Result

-To test response quality, Factagora’s DeepVerify was compared with a pure LLM (e.g., GPT-4o) using the same question:
+To evaluate response quality, Factagora’s DeepVerify was compared with a Naive RAG pipeline (using GPT-4o) using the same question:

 “How has the combined ratio evolved over the past year, and what does this indicate about the company’s underwriting profitability?”